 Why Is Content Operations Important?

-Furthermore, developing and streamlining processes, people, and technology provides visibility around every project.
-Standardizing the tasks and steps necessary to go from ideation to publication to promotion will make your team more productive and accountable.
+Furthermore, developing and streamlining processes, people, and technology establishes visibility around every project.
+Standardizing the tasks and steps needed to get from ideation to publication to promotion will make your team more productive and accountable.

 When comparing options, look for these must-have features:

-- A dynamic content calendar, which is your content plan blueprint and includes every task for a project.
+- A dynamic content calendar, which is your content plan blueprint and includes every task for a project

-- Content workflow builders that define the steps for projects, who is responsible for them, and timeframes.
+- Content workflow builders that define the steps for projects, who is responsible for them, and timeframes

-- Content collaboration capabilities that allow for different teams to contribute and fulfill their responsibilities within the project.
+- Content collaboration capabilities that allow for different teams to contribute and fulfill their responsibilities within the project

-- Integrations with other applications to automate things like publishing and promotion.
+- Integrations with other applications to automate things like publishing and promotion

-- Content analytics hub that aggregates data from multiple places into one easy-to-understand dashboard.
+- Content analytics hub that aggregates data from multiple places into one easy-to-understand dashboard

-Develop Your Content Workflows
+2. Develop Your Content Workflows

 In building these flows, keep these things in mind: